-- The Scottish Government has guaranteed that everyone diagnosed from 1 April 2013 will get individual support from a named and trained person - a link worker - for at least a year after diagnosis. - Local authority social work departments are the main route to getting support. - Assessments help you to find out what support might suit you. - Services designed for older people with dementia may still be helpful. - Involve your family or carer in discussions and decisions. - Carers can benefit from an assessment too. - You are not alone share experiences with other people with dementia.
+- The Scottish Government has guaranteed that everyone diagnosed will get individual support from a named and trained person - a link worker - for at least a year after diagnosis. - Health and Social Care Partnerships are the main route to getting support. - Assessments help you to find out what support might suit you. - Services designed for older people with dementia may still be helpful. - Involve your family or carer in discussions and decisions. - Carers can benefit from an assessment too.

 'I knew that I could take advice from others who had been there before.
 It was an enormous relief to know that this is something we knew we had to learn to live with.
 Instead of just ... flying in the dark.'
-Carer